 - optional Baking Cake Pan available (sold separately)

 - 1 Year Limited warranty of unit, 30 Day warranty on parts

-The timer works the same as that on the original GoWISE in that it does not pause.
-When you remove the basket to check or shake food, the timer automatically stops and resets itself.
+The timer has been improved (from the original GoWISE models) so that it will pause when you remove the basket to check or shake food.

 Other Air Fryer Models – Quick Comparison Chart